wenjie1991/CellBarcode/README.md

 - Parsing sequences, extracting Barcode (and UMI) information.

 - Quality control and filter the Barcode.
-And give you reliable Barcode.
+And give you reliable Barcodes.

-- Provide Toolkits makes it easier to manipulate Barcode data.
+- Toolkits make it easier to manipulate Barcode data.

-If you want to learn more about the **Bc** utilization, reading the examples in vignette can be a good way (Vignette link):
+If you want to learn more about the **Bc** utilization, reading the examples in vignettes can be a good way (Vignette link):

 - [A simple example]()